gyulanemeth/bluefox.email/docs/projects/transactional-emails.md

 That is why users **can't unsubscribe** from transactional emails.
 Another consequence is, that **transactional emails are not associated with any subscriber lists**.
 They are directly sent to a specific email address, not to a list nor a subset of a list.

-You can find the transactional emails of a project under the `Transactionals` tab.
+You can find the transactional emails of a project under the `Transactional Emails` tab.

 ![A screenshot of a project's transactional emails.](https://placehold.co/800x600/EEE/31343C)